jimbob-2023/lidarr-dfi-downloader/README.md

 # Lidarr D-FI Downloader

 This script automatically fetches missing tracks and albums from your Lidarr setup and searches them on Spotify.
-If found, it prepares a list of URLs to be downloaded using [d-fi](https://github.com/spotDL/d-fi), a Spotify downloader tool.
+If found, it prepares a list of URLs to be downloaded using [d-fi](https://notabug.org/sayem314/d-fi), a Spotify downloader tool.

 ## Prerequisites

 - A working installation of [Lidarr](https://lidarr.audio/).
-- A Spotify developer account to create API access.
+- A Spot developer account to create API access.
 - [d-fi](https://notabug.org/sayem314/d-fi) set up and ready for downloading tracks from Spotify.
 As part of the d-fi config.json file, you will need an [ARR token](https://rentry.org/firehawk52#deezer-arls) for downloading from the server

 An example config.json file to be place beside the `d-fi.exe` can look something like this: